TP-0903 (AXL Kinase Inhibitor)

 AXL as a Potential Target in Cancer Treatment

 AXL and other TAM family RTKs are known to be involved in maintaining a mesenchymal phenotype in cancer cells.2 Mesenchymal cells have increased invasion and migratory properties, enhanced cell survival in stressed environments, and increased resistance to targeted therapies compared to epithelial cells.
 AXL overexpression has been observed in multiple tumor types that have acquired resistance to various agents.1

 In vitro, treatment of cancer cells with TP-0903 reverses the mesenchymal phenotype and sensitizes them to treatment with other targeted agents,3 e.g., erlotinib in EGFR-mutant lung cancer and cetuximab in head and neck cancer models.
 In preclinical tumor models, TP-0903 restored sensitivity to erlotinib by reversing the mesenchymal phenotype driving resistance.3

 Tolero is exploring parallel clinical development paths for TP-0903 in both solid and hematologic malignancies.

-A phase 1, first-in-human, study of oral TP-0903 is currently being conducted in patients with advanced solid tumors.
+A phase 1, first-in-human, trial of oral TP-0903 is currently being conducted in patients with advanced solid tumors.

 TP-0903 is an investigational agent and is not approved by the US FDA or any other regulatory authorities.